RARgames/4gaBoardsDocs/docs/admin-settings.md

 Each tier is unlocking special settings panel.

-For each user:
+- For each user:
 [Settings](./settings) will show you your personal settings.

-For project managers:
+- For project managers:

-[Project settings](./project-settings) will guide you through settings of individual projects inside your instance.
+[Project settings](./project-settings) will guide you through settings of projects inside your instance

-For administrators:
+- For administrators:

-[Instance settings](./instance-settings) will explain the settings of the instance (e.g. demo.4gaboards.com).
+[Instance settings](./instance-settings) will explain the settings of the instance (e.g. demo.4gaboards.com)

 ## Dashboard access to settings